HomeDev GuideAPI Reference

 commentService.Add(comment);

-In the above example, the request to add a comment is invoked synchronously.
-An example of adding a comment asynchronously using the asynchronous overload with C#'s async and await keywords is described below.
+The above example invokes the request to add a comment synchronously.
+Below is an example of adding a comment asynchronously using the asynchronous overload with C#'s async and await keywords.

 var parentContent = Reference.Create("resource://identifier/for/a/resource");